lightbulb12294/CSI2P-II-Mini/README.md

 ## Introduction

-Let's consider a CPU, which has eight 32 bits registers x0-x7 and a 256 byte memory.
+Let's consider a CPU, which has 32 bits registers `x0`-`x255` and a 256 bytes memory.

 In this project, you need to implement a binary expression calculator.